ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 2. Click on **Author & Monitor**, this will open the data factory UI's Home.

-3. Now go to **Manage** from the menu on the Left side, then click on  **Git Configuration** -> **Set Up Code Repository**.
-This will open a UI blade with a dropdown listing the supported repository types.
-As of July, 2020 it only supports **Github** and **Azure DevOps Git**.
+3. Now go to **Manage** from the menu on the left side, then click on  **Git Configuration** -> **Set Up Code Repository**.
+This will show a UI blade with a dropdown listing the supported repository types.
+As of today it only supports **Github** and **Azure DevOps Git**.

-*Note: If you wish to choose a github, please create an empty repo before proceeding to the next steps.*
+*Note: If you wish to choose Github, please create an empty repo before proceeding to the next steps.*

 4. Select the repository type of your choice and provide the required credentials.

 5.
     - Now we have to select a repo to connect this data factory to.
 Select the repo from the **Git Repository Name** dropdown.
 (You may create a new one if using Azure DevOps Git)

     - Select **master** as the collaboration branch.
-This branch will be used for publishing to Data factory.
+This branch will be used for publishing to Azure Data factory.
 By default it is master.
 Change this if you want to deploy/publish resources from another branch.

-    - **Root Folder** is the directory where all of the Data factory resources's json files will be copied to.
+    - **Root Folder** is the directory where all of the Data factory resource's JSON files will be copied to.
 Leave it as '**/**'.

 6. Click on **Apply** to save the changes.

-Here, we have successfully connected the Azure Data factory to a Git Repo, which saved all of the resource's json files in the branch that we specified.
+Here, we have successfully connected the Azure Data factory to a Git Repo. this has saved all of the resource's JSON files in the branch that we specified.

-To be able to replicate the resources in this data factory we need the ARM templates that are generated when we publish the changes in data factory.
-When you click on publish, it takes the changes from the collaboration branch i.e master in this case, creates ARM templates and pushes them in the **adf_publish** branch.
+To be able to replicate the resources in this data factory we need the ARM templates that are generated when we publish the changes in the Azure Data Factory.
+When you click on publish, it takes the changes from the collaboration branch i.e master in this case, creates ARM templates, and pushes them in the **adf_publish** branch.

-Now lets go ahead and publish the changes.
+Now let's go ahead and publish the changes.

 ## Step 2: Add the azure pipelines files in the adf_publish repo